French Open 2024: How to watch the Roland Garros Grand Slam, streaming schedule and more

 The clay court tennis tournament begins in earnest this Sunday.

 Tennis fans, it’s time for the second Grand Slam of the year, the 2024 French Open at Roland Garros.
-The French Open action officially begins on the clay court this Sunday, May 26.
-This year, record holder for most French Open titles (14) Rafael Nadal will be returning for what is expected to be where he made his name.
+The French Open action officially begins on the clay court today!
+This year, the record holder for most French Open titles (14) Rafael Nadal will be returning for what is expected to be a final farewell to the tournament where he made his name.
 The 37-year-old had to skip Roland Garros in 2023 due to injury.
 This comeback puts Rafa in an unfamiliar position as an underdog headed into the Slam.
 Also in the mix is Novak Djokovic, who has been on an uncharacteristic losing streak this year and Jannik Sinner and Carlos Alcaraz — both of whom are still trying to recover from injuries.
 That leaves the men’s field surprisingly unsettled heading into the Slam.

 On the women’s side, Iga Swiatek remains the defending champ of the French Open two years running.
 The Polish player is fresh off her Italian Open win against Aryna Sabalenka, who will also be on the clay court at Roland Garros this week.
 Coco Gauff, Jessica Pegula and Elena Rybakina will join them.